zotonic/zotonic/doc/manuals/datamodel/index.rst

 ======================

-Zotonic's data model can be seen as a pragmatic implementation of the `Semantic Web <http://en.wikipedia.org/wiki/Semantic_Web>`_: a mixture between a traditional database and a triple store.
+Zotonic’s data model can be seen as a pragmatic implementation of the `Semantic Web <http://en.wikipedia.org/wiki/Semantic_Web>`_: a mixture between a traditional database and a triple store.